-I think you get my point by now- water should not be taken for granted.
+You get the point: water should not be taken for granted.

 But consumers have grown so used to having water simply flow out of our taps, they tend to forget these facts.
 Just really think about it: do water footprints pop up in your head when you think about the environmental impact of the cheese you eat during your afternoon drinks?

 Most of the time it probably doesn’t.
-And that’s okay, it didn’t really think about it either.
+And that’s okay, we didn’t really think about it either.